-The Best Wasp Deterrent Plants
+The Best Wasp Repellent Plants

 Unlike bees, wasps can sting repeatedly.

-This is one of my favorites because it smells good and it’s so easy to grow.
+This is one of my favorite wasp repellent plants that repel wasps because it smells good and it’s so easy to grow.
 But be advised to grow it away from other plants or grow it in a pot due to its invasive, spreading rhizomes.

 Spearmint prefers partial shade, but can flourish in full sun to mostly shade with well-draining, rich, moist soil and a pH of 6.5 to 7.
 Mint is easiest to grow from plants, but you can sow seed once the ground has warmed in the spring.

 Thyme is a perennial that pretty much grows itself and one of the best wasp deterrent plants.
 In fact, the more you fuss with it, the less hardy it will be.
 Thyme is most fragrant and flavorful when grown in dry, lean soil in full sun.

 Too much moisture will rot the plants.
 Allow soil to go completely dry between watering, then soak thoroughly.

 Thyme is an evergreen shrub that has been used in medicinal and culinary applications for thousands of years.
 Thyme can relieve stress, reduce respiratory issues, improve heart health, boost the strength of the immune system, protect against chronic diseases, stimulate blood flow, and prevent fungal infections.